ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 The following information highlights the major difference between the VMware SDN products, NSX-V, and NSX-T. Both solutions provide micro-segmentation within a VMware environment, however NSX-T takes it a bit further as outlined in the following sections.

-For detailed architectural differences, see [VMware NSX-T Reference Design Guide](https://communities.vmware.com/servlet/JiveServlet/download/37591-3-195840/VMware%20NSX-T%20Reference%20Design%20Guide.pdf) (PDF download).
+For detailed architectural differences, see [VMware NSX-T Reference Design Guide](https://nsx.techzone.vmware.com/resource/vmware-nsx-t-reference-design-guide).

 #### NSX for vSphere
 {: #vcsnsxt-techpreview-nsx-vsphere}